Lead agency agreement with the NSF

 Joint proposal format

-- The title of the project in Je-S should begin, 'CBET-EPSRC', 'CMMI-EPSRC' or 'ECCS-EPSRC'.
+- The title of the project in Je-S should begin, 'CBET-EPSRC', 'CMMI-EPSRC', 'ECCS-EPSRC' or 'DMS-EPSRC'.
 Please ensure that you include the scientific case for the US components of the project in your case for support.

 - US collaborating research organisations should be added as project partners to the Je-S form, and the funding totals by US research organisation should be included as project partner contributions.